 The WFC algorithm selects a location on the grid, randomly chooses or collapses from the possible options, then propagates the consequences of that choice to the possible options at other locations.
 This process continues until the entire region is generated.

-class contains the current state of all tiles.
-The special volume operator vo_wfc
+The wfc_system class contains the current state of all tiles.
+The special volume operator vo_wfc reads the state and spawns the correct meshes.

 Potential Extensions